Co-Founder & Chief Operating Officer

 First, our unsupervised learning models require much less initial input than these older technologies.
 Not only does this simplify and speed up the launch, but it also protects us from errors and inconsistencies.
 Basically, instead of telling the AI to search for certain words or names, the algorithm figures it out on its own and picks up misspellings and other factors that are easy to miss.
 This directly translates into results: 100% recall rate means nothing slips through the cracks.

-Comparing this to the lower recall rate that we see from TAR, Scott Reents, Lead Attorney in Data Analytics and eDiscovery at Cravath, Swaine, & Moore LLP said in a webinar, “Most people would say that 80% recall is probably a pretty good outcome for a TAR process.
+Comparing this to the lower recall rate that we see from TAR, Scott Reents, Lead Attorney in Data Analytics and eDiscovery at Cravath, Swaine, & Moore LLP said at a recent Inevitable event, “Most people would say that 80% recall is probably a pretty good outcome for a TAR process.
 When it comes to privilege, an 80% recall would be totally unacceptable.
 If I were to go to one of our clients and say, ‘Great news!
 We only produced 20% of your privileged material in this litigation,’ I have a feeling I probably wouldn’t work for that client much longer.”

 Besides simply reviewing documents, GCs use Text IQ’s AI to take their automation one step further with automatic redaction and privilege logging.
 Again, this solution is a major improvement over the status quo because it knows how to find private or privileged information on its own and can then redact it and/or log it.